Onychomycosis Cure by Ray Sahelian, M.D. Yes, there is a natural, effective treatment and cure for Onychomycosis

 If you have onychomycosis and surrounding athlete's foot, the magnesium sulfate soaks could help.
 You could apply an anti-fungal cream to the skin around the nail, massaging it deeply.
 Tea tree oil is an good option.
 Onychomycosis is very difficult to cure.
 By preventing the spread of athlete's foot, nail infection can be minimized or avoided.

-Onychomycosis info
+Onychomycosis information

 Onychomycosis is the most common nail disease and describes the invasion of the